i-shubham-tech/Interview-Ready-Question/4-JAVASCRIPT-Based.md

 ## 1️⃣8️⃣ How does error handling work in JavaScript?

-Error handling in JavaScript is the mechanism used to detect and manage runtime and asynchronous errors using `try...catch`, promise rejection handling, and custom errors, ensuring applications do not crash and can fail gracefully.
+Error handling used to detect and manage runtime and asynchronous errors using `try...catch`, promise rejection handling, and custom errors, ensuring applications do not crash and can fail gracefully.

 ---